duytran-git/CityGML-CityJSON/README.md

 * Categorizes buildings into height ranges.
 * Creates a pie chart to visualize the distribution of building heights.
 ### Requirements
-* To run this script, you will need the following:
 * Libraries:

     os